 Please indicate clearly and in advance the period of stay and the number of people involved in your project.
 We cannot guarantee immediate entry or coordination of entry if we have no prior knowledge of your plans.

 Due to the increase of researchers and assistants in the EBCC and the high cost of food, transport, etc., payment of Station fees must be made in advance in order to guarantee your reservation at the station.
 This payment must include fees for the stay of assistants, food, and transportation.
-It must be deposited in the accounts of San Diego Zoo Global in the United States, after coordination with Jaclyn Vogel.
+It must be deposited in the accounts of San Diego Zoo Global in the United States, after coordination with Maggie Drummond.
 You can request a quote for the approximate cost of your stay at Cocha Cashu.
 If at the end of your period of investigation there is a credit balance, this money will be refunded to you by check.